Accident At Work Compensation You Can Claim For Workplace Injury

 Interest on general damages runs from the date you commenced your claim in court and interest on special damages runs from the date that your accident occurred.

-Click no win no fee for a description of what your legal costs include.
+See our no win no fee / conditional fee agreement article for a description of what your legal costs include.

 As a rule in UK law – the loser pays the majority of the winner’s costs.
-This is true in a personal injury claim so long as the pain and suffering for your injury is worth over a certain amount – currently £1,000 (in 2018).
+This is true in a personal injury claim so long as the pain and suffering for your injury is worth over a certain amount (currently £1,500 in 2023).

-For you to be entitled to receive your legal costs prior to commencement in court of your claim – your accident lawyer must accept the accident at work compensation on your behalf “subject to the payment of legal costs”.
+For you to be entitled to receive your legal costs prior to commencement in court of your claim – your accident lawyer must accept compensation on your behalf “subject to the payment of legal costs”.

-You now know the main types of loss and expense you can claim as part of your accident at work compensation, I now recommend you:
+You now know the main types of loss and expense you can claim as part of your accident at work compensation.

 See an example of compensation amounts for a work shoulder injury from manual handling.